Video: OC Mom Records Racist Rant After She Says She Asked Man to Back Up While Waiting in Line

 Li says it wasn’t until she left the store that the man verbally attacked her.

-The man can be heard on the video, "Are you really that stupid?
+The man, behind the wheel of Jeep Wrangler in the parking lot, can be heard on the video, "Are you really that stupid?
 You know that recording doesn’t do anything.
 Stay home and thanks for giving my country COVID."

 The video did get the attention of many, including Congresswoman Katie Porter of Irvine.